rodrihgh/rodrihgh.github.io/real_projects/user-activity-detection.md

 extend our color wheel as a picnic blanket on the complex plane until we cover all the complex values we want to represent.

-{% include figure image_path="assets/images/complexcolor.svg" alt="Color mapping on the complex plane" %}
+{% include snippets/figure.md image_path="assets/images/complexcolor.svg" alt="Color mapping on the complex plane" %}

 There we go, we have found a way to assign colors to complex numbers.
 Since numbers that lie close to each other in the complex plane also have similar